Spectral analysis of the half-line Kronig-Penney model with Wigner-von Neumann perturbations: Appendix

 \subsection{Acknowledgments}

-The authors wish to express their deep gratitude to Prof. Sergey Naboko for his constant attention to this work and many fruitful discussions of the subject and to Prof. G\"unter Stolz for important comments and valuable help.
-V.~L. was supported by the grant ''Scientific Staff of Innovative Russia'' (contracts P689 NK-526P, and 14.740.11.0879) and grant RFBR 11-08-00267-a.
-S. S. was supported by the Chebyshev Laboratory (Department of Mathematics and Mechanics, Saint-Petersburg State University) under the grant 11.G34.31.0026 of the Government of the Russian Federation, by grants RFBR-09-01-00515-a and 11-01-90402-Ukr\_f\_a and by the Erasmus Mundus Action 2 Programme of the European Union.
+The authors wish to express their gratitude to Prof. Sergey Naboko for his constant attention to this work and many fruitful discussions on the subject.
+Prof. G\"unter Stolz and Dr. Aleksey Kostenko are acknowledged for important comments and valuable help.
+V.~L. thanks Technische Universit\"at Wien for hospitality, where a part of this work was done.
+His work was supported by the Austrian Science Fund (FWF), project P 25162-N26.
+S. S. was supported by the Chebyshev Laboratory (Department of Mathematics and Mechanics, Saint-Petersburg State University) under the grant 11.G34.31.0026 of the Government of the Russian Federation, by grants RFBR-09-01-00515-a, RFBR-12-01-00215-a and 11-01-90402-Ukr\_f\_a, by the Erasmus Mundus Action 2 Programme of the European Union, and Irish Research Council (Government of Ireland Postdoctoral Fellowship in Science, Engineering and Technology).